IShape

 Base interface for geometric two-dimensional shapes that are defined by a distance field.

-Shapes can be defined implicitly.
-In this case, IShapeInfo.VertexCount returns zero and the implementation class is responsible for computing a proper distance field.
-Explicit shape definitions make use of vertices (see VertexAt), edges (EdgeAt) and triangles (TriangleAt).
-Edges can also be used to define polygon contours (see EdgeWalk and IShapeInfo.EdgeParity).
-To built an explicit shape, use Shape.Geometry.
+Shapes may be defined implicitly.
+In this case, the implementation class is responsible for computing the signed distance field (usually applying distance field offsets, for example to generate a circle around a point), using arbitrary arithmetic.
+Explicit shape definitions on the other hand make use of vertices (see VertexAt), edges (see EdgeAt) and triangles (see TriangleAt) to define the signed distance field with standard arithmetic (i.e. distance to point, distance to line segment, distance to triangle).
+To build an explicit shape, use Shape.Geometry.

 All other combinations are invalid, see ShapeType.